pepebe/modchecksum/README.md

 By comparing this list against a list created for your own modx installation, you can check the integrety of your MODx system.

+## Versioning

+2022-04-20 version 0.0.1 proof of concept

+The snippet it is based on will be published at a later time.
+It is NOT AVAILABLE at the moment.
+The main purpose of this repo is to store the hash databases for each modx version 2.7.0 and up.

+MODx3 might be also covered if it makes sense.

 ## Background

 The script creates a sha256 hash of each modx files present in your system (standard installation).
 The script will compare this list against a whitelist and return a warning if one of the following things are true: